aniketsinha5552/The-Anime-Store/README.md

-# An Ecommerce Web App for Anime Fans 🚀🚀
+# An Ecommerce Website for Anime Fans 🚀🚀
 ## https://the-anime-store.netlify.app/

 A MERN stack ecommerce website with all the essential features.